-Plans exist to develop the Site into a residential complex that will span this property and the adjacent 4-acre property at 16911 South Normandy extending south to 170th St as depicted in Figure A. The new residential development is slated to consist of 328 apartments in a 7-story building plus 75 townhomes.
-The ground and second floors of the apartment building will include a parking structure, an entrance lobby, a fitness center, trash/recycling room, and various electrical/mechanical closets.
-Residential apartments will be located on the third floor of the apartment building and above.
-The townhomes will be 3 stories plus roof deck with a slab on grade garage.
-The apartment building spans the 16829 and 16911 South Normandie properties roughly equally while 7 of the townhomes will be built on the 16829 South Normandie property and the others on the 16911 South Normandie property.
+Plans exist to develop the Site into a residential complex that will span this property and the adjacent 4-acre property at 16911 South Normandy extending south to 170th St as depicted in Figure A. The new residential development is slated to consist of 258 apartments in a 5-story building plus 75 townhomes.
+The proposed apartment building will be a podium building with one (1) level of subterranean parking, plus on (1) level of on grade parking and an entrance lobby, a fitness center, trash/recycling room, and various electrical/mechanical closets.
+Residential apartments will be located on the second floor of the apartment building spans the 16829 and 16911 South Normandie properties roughly equally while 7 of the townhomes will be built on the 16829 South Normandie property and the others on the 16911 South Normandie property.
 The analysis and conclusions of this report pertain to the entire apartment building and any townhomes constructed on the 16829 South Normandie Property.